Cycles, settings, and features on your Samsung dryer

 Time Selection: Only available when using Manual Dry cycles which allow time adjusting.
 This will adjust the length of the cycle.

 Wrinkle Prevent: This option will continue to spin the drum (with no heat) after the cycle is done, so the laundry does not sit still and wrinkle.
+It will spin for a few minutes after the cycle, and then intermittently tumble the clothes.
 This is not part of the cycle and the laundry is dry and can be removed at any time.
 On many models, a scrolling rectangle will appear on the display while Wrinkle Prevent is active.

 Other answers that might help